legosx/symfony-art/README.md

    +
 ```

-By default random shape is outputted
+By default random shape is outputted.

 Another way to output a shape is to define parameters.
 You will see the shape immediately.
 For example: